-Spreadsheets are typical business applications that are used by people in all jobs, from data analysts to marketers, regardless of size.
-Most are familiar with Microsoft Excel and familiar with the interface, but there are many free alternatives developed by Google, Apache, Libre and others.
+Spreadsheets are widely used business applications across various roles, including data analysts and marketers, regardless of their size.
+Most open-source programs are familiar with Microsoft Excel and the interface, but there are many free alternatives developed by Google, Apache, Libre, and others.
 Among them, we look at nine representative examples.

-Apache Calc Apache Calc is part of Apache Open Office
+Apache Calc is part of Open Source Programs Office

 It has appeared in 2004.
 Open Office includes word processors, spreadsheet applications, database administrators, drawing applications, and presentation workspaces, and Calc is a spreadsheet application.
-Calc is written in C ++ and Java, and is available in 39 languages.
+Calc, written in C and Java, is available in 39 languages.

 Apache Calc is designed with business users in mind and includes DataPilot, an advanced tool for extracting raw data from large corporate databases.
-Data can be cross-analyzed and summarized as a pilot to transform this information into meaningful data.
-Other ‘smart’ features include ‘Intelligent Sum button’ for automatic calculations and the ability to create formulas in natural language.
+Researchers can cross-analyze and summarize data as a pilot to transform this information into meaningful data.
+Other ‘smart’ features include the ‘Intelligent Sum button’ for automatic calculations and the ability to create formulas in natural language.

 Google Spreadsheets

-Google Spreadsheets is a free cloud-based spreadsheet platform that allows users to create documents, edit them online, and access them offline.
+Google Spreadsheets, a free cloud-based spreadsheet platform, enables users to create documents, edit them online, and access them offline.
 In addition to a common spreadsheet format, you can generate QR codes, data stream maps, customized Google maps, etc., all of which are not available in Microsoft Excel.

 Google Spreadsheets automatically saves the entered data, and the document is backed up to Google’s cloud.
 Unlike Excel, Google Spreadsheets documents can be accessed from any computer and tablet via Google Login, so it’s great to use them anywhere.